1950 TANFL season

 The 1950 Tasmanian Australian National Football League (TANFL) premiership season was an Australian Rules football competition staged in Hobart, Tasmania over twenty (20) roster rounds and four (4) finals series matches between 15 April and 7 October 1950.

-On 7 August 1950, the TANFL admitted the Clarence and New Norfolk District Football Clubs' as permanent members of the TANFL competition after they were admitted as probationary members in 1947.
+On 7 August, near the end of their fourth season of competition, the TANFL formally admitted Clarence and New Norfolk as full and permanent members of the TANFL, with equal rights and financial support as the four city clubs.